Three

 Even among the few

-table wines that are able to improve with age, maybe one-fifth
+table wines that are able to improve with age and stored in ideal conditions, maybe one-fifth

 will make it to twenty years before the aromas and flavors begin

 to deteriorate.
+Of course there are exceptions, but our topic of discussion is the general perception.
 Most people who taste an "aged" wine

 for the first time are disappointed, because what they are usually